fletchjp/Arduino-TFT-display/README.md

 This also has code for CBUS.

 This code will not run on an Arduino UNO and requires a MEGA 1280 or MEGA 2560.

+# Library Configuration

+These codes need to run with a number of different libraries to organise both the display and the touchscreen capability.

+There is a problem which is that while at compile time the code can be adapted for the processor e.g. UNO or MEGA, the same cannot be done for the display.

+The type of display can be detected at run time.

+This means that the library codes have to be configured for the particular display being used.
+For some libraries there are a set of configuration files.
+The library code has to be edited to chose the correct one.
+That has to be changed if a different display is to be used.

+It is unusual for a user to have to edit the library files and this is normally discouraged as the edits will be lost if the library is updated.

+More details to be added.